Reflection-Satisfaction Tradeoff: Investigating Impact of Reflection on Student Engagement with AI-Generated Programming

 Foundation models are typically trained on large, diverse text datasets and aligned with human preferences using techniques such as Direct Preference Optimization (DPO) \citep{rafailov2023direct} and Reinforcement Learning through Human Feedback (RLHF)~\citep{ouyang2022training}.
-Multiple methods exist for preference optimization, including ordinal ranking of responses~\citep{christiano2017deep}, binary feedback through user voting mechanisms, as employed in this study and typical in conversational systems with thumbs up/down rating features~\citep{stiennon2020learning}, and AI-based response scoring for safety guardrails \citep{bai2022constitutional}.
+Multiple methods exist for preference optimization, including ordinal ranking of responses~\citep{christiano2017deep}, binary feedback through user voting mechanisms, as employed in this study and typical in conversational systems~\citep{stiennon2020learning}, and AI-based response scoring for safety guardrails \citep{bai2022constitutional}.
 However, none of these methods address the subjective qualities underlying preference definitions.
-Current preference alignment approaches generally rely on end-user opinions, and while correctness is often used as a preference criterion~\citep{stiennon2020learning}, theories of metacognition~\citep{efklides2011}, SRL~\citep{zimmerman2011self}, and productive struggle~\citep{bjork1994memory} are not integrated into model alignment processes.
+Current preference alignment approaches generally rely on end-user opinions.
+While correctness is often used as a preference criterion, pedagogical theories, such as theories of metacognition~\citep{efklides2011}, SRL~\citep{zimmerman2003motivating}, and productive struggle~\citep{bjork1994memory}, are not integrated into model alignment processes.
 Integrating these theoretical constructs into the model alignment process could lead to AI systems better suited for long-term learning outcomes rather than short-term satisfaction.

 In short, our findings reveal a fundamental tension between AI optimization objectives and pedagogical effectiveness.
 It demands reconsideration of how AI systems are designed and trained for educational contexts.
 The evidence suggests that prioritizing immediate user satisfaction may undermine the deeper learning processes that educational AI systems should support.